Jersey ShoreGUIDE

 Best Overall: Brigantine Seafood

-Brigantine Seafood stands out as our top pick for restaurants in Brigantine.Fresh seafood market and restaurant.
-Get fish to go or have them prepare it for you.
-Local favorite for fresh catch.
+Brigantine Seafood stands out as our top pick for restaurants in Brigantine.No-frills seafood market and prep counter where the catch goes from cooler to fryer or broiler in minutes.
+Flounder, shrimp, crab cakes — priced by the pound or as platters around $16–22.
+The locals' alternative to sitting down at a restaurant.
 At $$ pricing, it delivers excellent value for the quality.
 Notable features include seafood market, fresh catch, takeout.
 Specializing in seafood, this spot is perfect for both locals and visitors.

 Best Value: Laguna Grill